-Dubai and Abu Dhabi are two of the most popular destinations in the United Arab Emirates and have many attractions to visit.
-Going from Dubai to Abu Dhabi is only an hour and a half, so you can take advantage of your trip to visit both places, but if you are short on time or if you are not sure where to stay, in this post I will explain the main features of each city to help you in your decision.
+Dubai and Abu Dhabi are two of the most popular destinations in the United Arab Emirates and have several attractions to visit.
+Going from Dubai to Abu Dhabi is a journey of only an hour and a half, so you can take advantage of your trip to visit both places, but if you are short of time or doubt where to stay, in this post I will explain the key features of each city to help you in your decision.

-Choose according to your taste: Dubai vs. Abu Dhabi
+Choose according to your tastes: Dubai vs. Abu Dhabi

 - If you are looking for a big city with a wide range of activities...
 Dubai.

 - If you are looking for a place to immerse yourself in Islamic culture...
 Abu Dhabi.